Bucky24/database/README.md

 ### Connection.fileConnection

-Creates a connection that represents a connection to a flat file.
+Creates a connection to a flat file (_not_ a sqlite file).
+Returns a Promise that resolves to the connection.

 | Param | Type | Description |
 |---|---|---|